sourin0507/DevopsBasics/README.md

 # DevopsBasics
-Creating and Managing Devops Deployment using CICID and AWS ,Tomcat and many devops tool
+Creating and Managing Devops Deployment using CI/CD jenkins  and AWS ,Tomcat and many devops tool